minotaur142/Impute-NAs-Better/README.md

 # Impute-NAs-Better
 Impute missing values while minimizing distortion of overall variable distributions by:

-1. Using available columns per row to create a bagged model
+1. Using available columns per row to create a bagged model.
-2. Applying that model to non-NA rows to find distribution of residuals
+2. Applying that model to non-NA rows to find distribution of residuals.
-3. Imputing values by adding a random residual from to the model's output
+3. Adding variation to the model's output by adding a random residual to each of them.

-As designed this imputer takes in a dataframe whose categorical variables are encoded as strings, and imputes NAs of all missing values, starting with the columns with the fewest NAs, then using the newly NA-free columns in the next imputations.
+As designed this imputer takes in a dataframe whose categorical variables are encoded as strings, and imputes NAs for all missing values, starting with the columns with the fewest NAs, then using the newly NA-free columns in the next imputations.

 The regression estimator is linear regression, and the classifier is random forests.